Lady Gaga, Norman Reedus, And That ‘Judas’ Video They Did Together [Opinion]

 “Her idea behind it was a little different than the groups that bash it.
 I mean it’s not like it’s never been done before.
 And it’s not always black and white.
 The thing with Judas is – wasn’t his fate sealed already?
 You kind of can’t hate on him.”

-Lady Gaga explained her video and the faith it reflected to the Independent.
+Lady Gaga explained her video and the faith it reflected, to the Independent.

 “Mary Magdalene washed the feet of Christ and was protected and loved by him.
 A prostitute.
 Someone society shames as if she and her body are a man’s trash can.
 He loved her and did not judge.
 He let her cry over him and dry his feet with the hair of a harlot.”